shreytailor/terminator/README.md

     <img src="./images/architecture.png" width="650"/>
 </p>

-The backend consists of a series of HTTP endpoints, where each of the endpoints can be used to terminate the host computer either through shutdown, restart, or hibernate.
+The backend consists of a series of HTTP endpoints, where each of the endpoints can be used to terminate the host computer either through shutdown or restart.
 The endpoints use the host device's shell to schedule termination by creating processes, so naturally the backend has a dependency on it.

 The role of the frontend in Terminator is to provide an intuitive graphical user interface to the users.
 When an action is performed on the frontend (e.g. user wants to shutdown their computer after 30 minutes), the frontend sends HTTP requests to the backend to schedule those operations.
 As mentioned previously, the frontend is hosted on the local network so it can be accessed through any device (that are also on the local network) giving the ability to "remotely" terminate your host computer.